Yellow Leaves on Impatiens – How to Fix

 Impatiens with yellow leaves due to excess light.

-The attack of the nematodes, although for this cause are usually fewer symptoms can also put our leaves yellow and wilt, nematodes attack the roots preventing them from absorbing nutrients and water properly.
+The attack of the nematodes, although usually fewer symptoms for this cause, can also make our leaves yellow and wilt.
+Nematodes attack the roots preventing them from absorbing nutrients and water properly.

 To eliminate these insects from our Impatiens, it is best to use neem oil.
 Neem oil is ecological and safe to use in our garden.
 Learn more about how to mix neem oil for plants.

-The appearance of viruses is the least common case that can occur in our Impatiens.
-Virus detection in Impatiens is difficult to detect, if none of the other options have helped you, it is probably a virus that is affecting your plant.
+The presence and infection of viruses is the least common case that can occur in our Impatiens.
+Virus detection in Impatiens is difficult to detect.
+If none of the other options have helped you, it is probably a virus affecting your plant.

-There is no way to eliminate the virus from Impatiens, and we will have to eliminate the plants.
-So, you will have to throw away the plants and look for methods to try to disinfect the soil, one of them is solarization.
+There is no way to eliminate the virus from Impatiens, and we must eliminate the plants.
+So, you will have to throw away the plants and look for methods to disinfect the soil.
+One of them is solarization.

 About Henry Morgan